dijkstracula/website/content/blog/Proving-The-Coding-Interview-2.md

 interviewing at a more forward-thinking company where you're given an actual text editor and unit test suite to pass, if you write them as `assert()`s you'll at least have runtime failures.
-Those assertion failures will also likely closer to where the bug lies, giving you a leg up on fixing the issue.
+Those assertion failures will also likely occur closer to where the bug lies, giving you a leg up on fixing the issue.

 ## Next time: a more realistic `ntos()`!